Kitware/VTK/Examples/Android/ReadMe.txt

 * Run cmake on vtkandroid with -DVTK_ANDROID_BUILD=ON, if you use the gui add a
 * boolean entry with that name prior to configuring and set it on.

-If you want OpenGL ES 3.0 support make sure to change the setting of OPENGL_ES_VERSION to 3.0.
-Volume Rendering requires ES 3.0.
-Make sure to turn on VTK_BUILD_EXAMPLES

 * configure and generate as usual

 * Once done run ninja or make as appropriate